 Forward-looking information is based on the opinions, assumptions and estimates of management considered reasonable at the date the statements are made and are inherently subject to a variety of risks and uncertainties and other known and unknown factors that could cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by the forwardlooking information.
-Such factors include: the impact of the COVID-19 pandemic (supply chain, cost pressure, labour), the requirement for additional funding for development and exploration; the fluctuating price of gold; success of exploration, development and operations activities; health, safety and environmental risks and hazards; uncertainty in the estimation of Mineral Reserves and Mineral Resources; replacement of depleted Mineral Reserves; the potential of production and cost overruns; obligations as a public company; the ability of the Company to obtain required licenses and permits; risks relating to government regulation and taxation; volatility in the market price of the Company's securities; risks relating to climate change; risks relating to title and First Nations; risks relating to the construction and development of new mines; the availability of adequate infrastructure; limitations on insurance coverage; the prevalence of competition within the mining industry; currency exchange rates; risks relating to potential litigation; cyber-security risks; as well as those risk factors discussed or referred to herein and in the Company's annual management's discussion and analysis as at and for the fiscal year ended December 31, 2021 and the Company's other public disclosure documents, available under the Company's SEDAR profile at www.sedar.com.
+Such factors include: the requirement for additional funding for development and exploration; the fluctuating price of gold; success of exploration, development and operations activities; health, safety and environmental risks and hazards; uncertainty in the estimation of Mineral Reserves and Mineral Resources; replacement of depleted Mineral Reserves; the potential of production and cost overruns; obligations as a public company; the ability of the Company to obtain required licenses and permits; risks relating to government regulation and taxation; volatility in the market price of the Company's securities; risks relating to climate change; risks relating to title and Indigenous people; risks relating to the construction and development of new mines; the availability of adequate infrastructure; limitations on insurance coverage; the prevalence of competition within the mining industry; currency exchange rates; risks relating to potential litigation; cyber-security risks; as well as those risk factors discussed or referred to herein and in the Company's annual management's discussion and analysis as at and for the fiscal year ended December 31, 2022 and the Company's other public disclosure documents, available under the Company's SEDAR profile at www.sedar.com.